igorseabra4/IndustrialPark/readme.md

 * Playstation 2
 * PC (Incredibles and ROTU only)

 The tool (whose namesake is one of the levels in Battle For Bikini Bottom) can create, open, display, extract data from, edit and save the HIP/HOP archive files used in the games and contains multiple functions to aid on custom level creation; it's essentially a very fancy GUI for the [HipHopFile library](https://github.com/igorseabra4/HipHopTool).
-It was used by video game developer [Purple Lamp Studios](https://www.purplelamp.com/) during the development of [Spongebob Squarepants: Battle For Bikini Bottom - Rehydrated](https://www.purplelamp.com/projects/spongebob-squarepants-rehydrated/) to aid on extracting data from the original game.
+It was used by video game developer [Purple Lamp Studios](https://www.purplelamp.com/) during the development of [SpongeBob SquarePants: Battle for Bikini Bottom - Rehydrated](https://www.purplelamp.com/projects/spongebob-squarepants-rehydrated/) to aid on extracting data from the original game.

 ## Installation
 > [!IMPORTANT]